Alex Rodriguez Reveals What He Loves The Most About Jennifer Lopez

 As Inquisitr reported earlier this month, Lopez shared a sweet photo of her man on Instagram while she revealed that she was missing her boyfriend after being apart for just one day.

-Sharing a picture of Alex sitting on some steps by a pool, Jennifer told her millions of followers that although they’d only spent one day apart she was “already missing this one… @arod” accompanied by both a kissing emoji and a heart emoji.
+Sharing a picture of Alex sitting on some steps by a pool, Jennifer told her millions of followers that although they’d only spent one day apart, she was “already missing this one… @arod” accompanied by both a kissing emoji and a heart emoji.

 Prior to that, People reported that Lopez opened up about the close bond their kids share, admitting that all four of their children get on really well.